Mega2223/AguaEngine3D/src/main/java/net/mega2223/lwjgltest/aguaengine3d/misc/proceduralbuildinggenerator/Sintax.md

 TODO List:
 - A tag system

+## Directory management:

+All files from a building object may be in a single folder

+Building objects may always have the file name "Main.procb"

+The texture must always be named "Texture.png"

+All other files need to be named according to how they are referenced in the Main.procb file

 ## General connotation:

 All assertments ***must*** be separed by line breaks

 Configurations follow the following format: